Congressman John Lewis: A Lasting Relevant Life

 READ: South Jersey Speaks Out on Late Civil Rights Icon Rep. John Lewis

-“He was instrumental in building a modern-day civil rights movement, he taught us how to use the power of our vote, he sacrificed much in sharing his activist life with us and for us,” a teary eye Winters said.
+“He was instrumental in building a modern-day civil rights movement, he taught us how to use the power of our vote, he sacrificed much in sharing his activist life with us and for us,” a teary-eyed Winters said.
 She marched with the Congressman in crossing the Edmund Pettus Bridge on the 50th Anniversary of Bloody Sunday.

 Early in his life, Lewis made it very clear that he was going to fight inequalities and injustices.
 At just 21 years old, he became one of the founders of the Freedom Riders.
 His first struggles were against segregation on public transport, in the early 1960s.
-He was also the youngest leader in the massive 1963 demonstration in Washington in which we recall the famous Martyr Luther King speech “I Have a Dream.”
+He was also the youngest leader in the massive 1963 demonstration in Washington in which we recall the famous Martin Luther King speech “I Have a Dream.”

 His conviction for the fight for equality gave him no respite.
-The history books remind us of his participation in the famous peaceful anti-racist protest in Selma, Alabama, in which he was brutally beaten by the Police.
+The history books remind us of his participation in the famous peaceful anti-racist protest in Selma, Alabama, in which he was brutally beaten by the police.
 His scars on his skull reminded him every day that the fight for the full exercise of rights was still necessary.

 “The wind is blowing, the great change is coming.”
 Those were some of Lewis’s expressions in a debate on racism in Congress within days of George Floyd’s death.
 His voice and participation were one of the flames that fueled the protests and with them, the Black Lives Matter movement against racism and police brutality took so much flight that it boomed throughout the world.